from Psychotherapy

 Labs of Awareness is a positive psychology, non-crisis support center for individuals who prefer the adventure of self-observation over more traditional forms of psychotherapy or for those for whom a sense of well-being is less conditioned by mental health symptom management.

-The center's goal is to help people reconnect with their sense of flow and creativity, which are always accessible, no matter what you do—or do not do.
-With us, you can continue to grieve and brainstorm as you would in more traditional forms of psychotherapy, but you can also explore new activities and build entirely new rituals and habits.
+Our goal is to help you reconnect with your sense of flow and creativity, which are always accessible, no matter what you do—or do not do.
+With us, you can continue to grieve and brainstorm as you would in more traditional forms of psychotherapy, but you can also explore new activities and ways of being and build entirely new rituals and habits.

 1. The first session with each of our practitioners is free.
-If there is chemistry, you can continue seeing that same practitioner for regular 50-minute sessions.
+If there is chemistry, you can continue seeing that same practitioner for regular 50-minute sessions and receive short reminders/check-in phone calls from that practitioner.

-3. Once you become part of our community, you can use our occasional free non-crisis resolution services.
+3. Once you become part of our community, you can schedule free crisis-resolution services.

 Read on to learn about the differences between our approach and more traditional forms of psychotherapy: